cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

 ```
 #### 2.4 Post-Build
 Please access the Blazegraph and transfer all the triples into the TTL file (The IRI to edit are appended with replaceIRIHere).
-Please [retrieve](#131-retrieval-of-mapping-file-in-docker). the `excel.properties` containing IRI mappings and place it in the `config` directory for future reuse.